 Few tools offer the complete remote patch management solution that Itarian Patch Management does.
 One of the perks of Itarian Patch Management is that you can download it for free before you upgrade (you’ll need to contact the company directly for a quote).
 All you need to do to begin is enter your email.
 The free trial version of Italian Patch Management is available here.

 Automox is an OS and third-party patching solution for Windows, Mac, and Linux systems.
 On Automox, available patches are deployed automatically.
 However, on the dashboard, you can also view available patches and accept or reject as needed.
 There is also the option to see further information if you need to know more before deploying a patch.
 You can even create custom scripts to dictate how patches are deployed.

 This program also offers support for a range of third-party applications.
 Adobe, MozillaFirefox, and Google Chrome are just some of the names that Automox offers support for.
 The mix of OS and third-party support makes Automox ideal in most enterprise environments because it can sustain lots of different software providers.

 There are two pricing options available for Automox: the Basic and Full versions.
 The basic version clocks in at $1.60 (£1.21) per endpoint per month.
 The Full version is billed at $4.00 (£3.04) per active endpoint per month.
-The main difference between the two is that the Full version offers advanced policy features, a rules-based patching engine, and custom end user notifications.
-There is also a 15-day free trial which you can download here.
+The main difference between the two is that the Full version offers advanced policy features, a rules-based patching engine, and custom end-user notifications.
+There is also a 15-day free trial that you can download here.